Choosing Wood-Burning Appliances

 - Gas stoves

 Gas stoves are designed to burn either natural gas or propane.
 They emit very little pollution, require little maintenance, and can be installed almost anywhere in the home.
-Today’s gas stoves can be vented through an existing chimney, or direct vented through the wall behind the stove.
-While some models do not require outside venting, EPA does not support their use due to indoor air quality concerns.
+Note that gas stoves can range in efficiency so be sure and compare models before purchasing.
+Today’s gas stoves can be vented through an existing chimney, or directly vented through the roof or the wall behind the stove.
+While some models are manufactured in a way that do not require outside venting, EPA does not support their use due to indoor air quality concerns -- and in some jurisdictions it is illegal to install unvented gas stoves.
 For more information, see the U.S. Department of Energy webpage on Gas furnaces and boilers.
-Exit

 - Decorative fireplace gas logs